Maine Masonry Heater Builder

 Eric has been designing innovative masonry heaters since 2006, consistently breaking out of the box in overall stove shape, size, firebox design, and heat exchange layouts.
 He's grown accustomed to figuring out how to make your ideas into realities and complementing the architectural aesthetics of the homes his stoves complete.

 When he's not playing with fire, Eric likes lifting weights and putting them back down, helping people buy and sell real estate, traveling, taking part in church life, and drinking coffee with old and new friends.
-Drop him a line and you'll find a man willing to help you in whatever way he can.
+Drop him a line and you'll find a Maine based Masonry Heater Fanatic willing to help you in whatever way he can.